Amog-OS/AmogOS/README.md

 ## Installation Notes
 - **We are not resposible for ANY KIND OF DATA LOSS or any kind of problem not relating to ඞAMOGOSඞ, USE THIS AT YOUR OWN RISK**
+- **x64 version is experimental builds , support will not be provided for it. **

 - For x64 users: It takes like a whole 69420 secs to load the UI from usb boot so be patient!